vadrianc/AutomationPrototype/README.md

 ## Description

-Prototype for automation generic library and demonstrative application.
+Prototype for automation with generic library and demonstrative application.

 ## Contents